-1. A Breeder Award Form must be completed and submitted to the BAP committee chairman by a Member in good standing.
+1. A Breeder Award Form must be completed and submitted to the BAP committee chairman by a member in good standing.

 2. The spawn must be verified between spawning and 10 days of free swimming and again after 30 days.

 3. Verification may be made by any other JRAS member in good standing or by submitting photo or video evidence of the spawn to the BAP committee members.
-There will be no self verification.
+There will be no self-verification.

 4. A spawn or live fry drop must come from fish that have been in the breeder’s own tank long enough for fertilization and egg development to have occurred in the breeder’s own tank.
 An example of this is if a breeder buys a female Guppy the Guppy’s first drop of fry must be ignored and time allowed for her to breed with the breeder’s own male.
 A spawn eligible for points is defined as the raising of fry to the age of 30 days.

-5. Points may be awarded to each participant only once for for each specie.
+5. Points may be awarded to each participant only once for each species.
 Hybrids of two species are not eligible for points.
 Man-made color variations or body shapes do not count as separate species.
 Species not listed that an aquarist is planning to spawn should be brought to the attention of the BAP Chairman.

-6. It is hoped that in addition to the Breeder Award Form a written article (paragraph form) covering set up, spawning, and raising of the fry will be submitted to the BAP chairman.
+6. It is hoped that in addition to the Breeder Award Form, a written article (paragraph form) covering set up, spawning, and raising of the fry will be submitted to the BAP chairman.
 The purpose of this report is the education of club members and, with the member's permission, it may be placed on the club's website.
 An oral presentation may also be given to club members at a monthly meeting but is not required for the awarding of points.
-For an oral presentation the BAP Chairman will notify the Club President so that the oral report may be added to the agenda of the monthly meeting.
+For an oral presentation, the BAP Chairman will notify the Club President so that the oral report may be added to the agenda of the monthly meeting.

 NOTIFICATION OF A CHANGE OR MODIFICATION IN RULES

-On occasion the BAP committee may decide that modifications in the rules or procedures are advisable.
-These changes may result from partitions by BAP participants or by new information gained about particular species.
+On occasion, the BAP committee may decide that modifications in the rules or procedures are advisable.
+These changes may result from petitions by BAP participants or by new information gained about particular species.
 The BAP committee shall review the rules and procedures after one year to evaluate this program and make changes as necessary.
 Changes will be published and will become effective, for all subsequent spawnings, immediately.

 Reassignment of fish species to new point categories will be a continuous process for the BAP committee.
-Any member breeding a particular fish may partition the committee to consider a reassignment of point value on that specie.
+Any member breeding a particular fish may petition the committee to consider a reassignment of point value on that specie.
 This must be done before or at the time of submission of the BAP report form, prior to the awarding of points.